-Easy Italian Crostata is a classic dessert made with a short bread cookie like pastry crust (pasta frolla) and filled with any fruit jam or preserve of your preference.
+Easy Italian Crostata is a classic dessert made with a shortbread cookie-like pastry crust (pasta frolla) and filled with any fruit jam or preserve of your preference.

 Don't forget the BEST Authentic Sicilian Cannoli Recipe!

-Pastry Crust (Itallian Pasta Frolla)
+Pastry Crust (Italian Pasta Frolla)

 - Flour